wp-plugins/bepro-listings-business-directory/readme.txt

 Tools needed to create a business or staff related directory.
 Various listing templates feature info like, images, contact details, & more.

 == Description ==
-Google Maps, Ajax Search, and more.
+Google Maps, Ajax Search, media support and anything else your Directory needs.
 By far the **Best Business and Staff Directory** solution available for wordpress.
 BePro Listings provides more FREE and paid features than any other directory plugin.
-This Business Directory addon, introduces new Business and Staff focused layouts.
+This Business Directory addon, introduces new Business and Staff focused directory layouts.
 Further proof that BePro Listings can be used for any type of listings website.

 [BePro Listings Business Directory](www.beprosoftware.com/shop/bepro-listings-business-directory/) | [Support Forum](http://beprosoftware.com/forums/) | [Documentation & Add Ons](http://beprosoftware.com/products/bepro-listings/)